falkowich/gvm10-docker/README.md

   - [ToDo / Thoughts / Goals](#todo--thoughts--goals)
   - [Done [sorta]](#done-sorta)

 Suggestions and bugreports are always welcome, just post an issue over at [falkowich/gvm10-docker](https://github.com/falkowich/gvm10-docker)

+## Some examples and info

+I tried to do a writeup how to use these images in a _(hopefully)_ working environment on [sadsloth.net](https://sadsloth.net/post/gmv10dockermasterslave/).

 ## Sqlite3 DB backend